 I was beginning to wonder if the host node was too busy.
 It didn’t look too busy, but it seemed like the

-seemed to confirm this somewhat.
+to confirm this somewhat.
 After doing that (and moving it back) I looked some more at the host node.
+I found an

 We spent the next few evenings all optimising our solutions some more, vying for the fastest code.
 To level the playing feed some more, I even started feeding everyone the same input to counter the fact that some inputs were just fundamentally quicker than others.
 After ensuring that everyone was using the same output, the next step was to ensure that everyone gave the right answer and removing them from the table if they didn’t (This caught out a few “optimisations” that optimised away the right answer by mistake!).
 I also added support for running each solution against everyone else’s input files and displaying this in a grid to ensure that everyone was working for all inputs not just their own (or the normalised input that was being fed to them all).